The Bear. true stories. erzähltes leben.

 Read her podcast journal

 Florence is a native of UK, now Berlin-based, and a violin maker.
-Every month she creats THE BEAR trophy using her design talent and leftover pieces of fine mahogany wood from her violins.
+She creates lovingly by hand each and every THE BEAR trophy using her design talent and leftover pieces of fine mahogany wood from her violins.
+You can find Florence in her violin studio in Neukölln.

 Our Storytelling coaches